 - 1 1/2 cups quick oats

-At Home: Cut together shortening and flour until mixture has consistency of meal.
+At Home: Cut together shortening and flour until the mixture has the consistency of meal.
 Add remaining ingredients and mix thoroughly.
 Pack in airtight large zippered plastic storage bags.

 A bag containing 3 cups provides 2 8” bannocks, enough for 4 people to have a couple of pieces each.

 In Camp: Just add about 1 cup water to 3 cups mix.
 If bannock is for breakfast, add raisins or dried cranberries, and some sugar if desired.
 Roll dough out to 8’ – 10” round, 2 cm thick.
-Cook in small fry pan over low heat with aluminum foil cover.
-Check frequently and when bottom is light brown, flip over.
+Cook in a small fry pan over low heat with aluminium foil cover.
+Check frequently and when the bottom is light brown, flip over.

 - 3 cups water